DiscM/flowstatedemos/QuickStart.md

 - Add 2-3 resource types using duplicated coin scenes.
 - Add a final drop-off zone such as `GardenDropoff`, `RepairCafe`, or `CoolingCenter`.
-- Add short narrative text when the player completes the goal.
+- Add short narrative text when you complete the goal.
 - Tune enemy placement so hazards feel like heat, debris, distance, or time pressure instead of monsters.

 ### Loose Tutorial: Rooftop Garden Run